SchlexanderOlz/PhysicsSimulation/README.md

 # PhysicsSimulation

-## An enironment to analyze addition and subtraction of forces
+## An environment to analyze addition and subtraction of forces